wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 1. Check "Check to restart after setup completion", then click Finish.
 1. Click "Yes" to confirm restart.
 1. Reconnect if you're running a virtual instance.
-1. When the machine boots up again, click the Windows icon to see this:
+1. When the machine boots up again, click the Windows icon to see the Tosca programs installed:

    ![tosca-added-224x146-4301](https://user-images.githubusercontent.com/300046/57989337-8645ac80-7a56-11e9-9149-7fd0d343f759.jpg)